notice

 mainmenu

-PLEASE ALLOW AT LEAST 2 WEEKS FOR DELIVERY OF DIY ITEMS AS WE'RE WORKING FROM HOME A LOT.
+PLEASE ALLOW 2 WEEKS FOR DELIVERY OF DIY ITEMS AS WE'RE WORKING FROM HOME.
+We try to get them posted within a few days of your order.

 PLEASE NOTE: WE ONLY SHIP WITHIN THE UK